BrettFraley/BrettFraley.github.io/_posts/2024-01-13-software-developers-wearing-cleats-and-shin-guards.md

 in a game setting through scrimmages.

-I could really dive deep into how each player's position has certain duties, and the team arranges themselves on the field in different patterns to carry out different strategies and plays.
+I could really dive deep into how each player's position has certain duties, and the team arranges themselves on the field in different patterns to carry out strategies and plays.
 They play offense and defense, simoultaneously.
 I'll leave the comparisons to the business world, and particularly to software development teams up to your imagaination.

 So, what if software developers sat down alone or together 3 times